 - Make sure nappies are not too tight and do not put pressure on the baby's stomach.

 When to see the doctor about reflux

 If your baby is otherwise healthy and happy and they are just bringing up milk, nothing needs to be done.
-Talk to your doctor or maternal child health nurse if:
+Talk to your doctor or child health nurse if:

 - you have any other concerns

 - there is a change in bowel movements or urination

 - your baby shows signs of discomfort or pain.